-42. Legislative Powers.-The city council shall consist of all the elective officers of the city, and shall, except as otherwise provided by this Charter, be vested with all the legislative powers of the city.

-45. Meetings.-The council shall prescribe the time and place of its meetings and the manner in which special meetings thereof may be called.
-The city clerk shall be the clerk of the council, and shall, with the president of the council, sign and attest all ordinances and resolutions.
+- 42. Legislative Powers.-The city council shall consist of all the elective officers of the city, and shall, except as otherwise provided by this charter be vested with all the legislative powers of the city. - 43.
+Judge of Their Election.-The council shall be the judge of the election and qualification of its own members, subject to review by the Courts in case of contest. - 44.
+Rules.-The council shall determine its own rules of procedure, may punish its members for disorderly conduct, and compel their attendance at the council meetings. - 45.
+Meetings.-The council shall prescribe the time and place of its meetings, and the manner in which special meetings thereof may be called.
+The city clerk shall be the clerk of the council, and shall, with the mayor, sign and attest all ordinances and resolutions.
 A majority of all the members shall constitute a quorum to do business, but a less number may adjourn.
 The council shall sit with open doors at all legislative sessions and shall keep a journal of its proceedings which shall be a public record.

-46. Restrictions Upon Members.-No member of the council shall be elected or appointed to any office, position, or employment, the compensation of which was increased or fixed by the council while he was a member thereof until after the expiration of one year from the date when he ceased to be such a member.

-Section 47 repealed.

-48. Contractual Powers and Sale of Real Property.-The council shall have no power to make any contract of any kind or nature whatsoever, or to make any lease of city property, the existence or term of which will extend beyond the time of the installation of the new council elected at any subsequent general municipal election; but the council shall have the following powers: (a) to sell and dispose of water works, ditches, gas works, electric light works, or other public utilities, public buildings, real property used or held for park purposes or any other real estate used or held for any governmental purposes, providing, however, that before any sale thereof shall be made the question of such sale and the terms and consideration thereof shall be submitted to and ratified by a majority vote of the qualified electors of the city who shall have paid a property tax therein during the preceding calendar year, and the vote thereon shall be by ballot deposited in a separate ballot box at a regular municipal election or at a special election called and held in the manner provided for by law; and (b) by ordinance or resolution to sell and dispose of any other real estate owned by the municipality, upon such terms and conditions as such city council may determine at a regular or special meeting; and deeds of conveyance duly executed and acknowledged by the proper officers of the city and purporting to have been made in pursuance of these provisions shall be deemed prima facie evidence of due compliance with all the requirements hereof.

-49. Intoxicating Liquors.-The sale, exposure for sale, barter, exchange, giving away, manufacture or storage of any spiritous, vinous, malt fermented, distilled, alcoholic or other intoxicating liquors is hereby inhibited and forbidden within the limits of the City of Grand Junction, and within one mile of the outer boundaries thereof, and the city council shall have no power to license the manufacture or sale of any such liquors.
+- 46. Restrictions Upon Members.-No member of the council shall be elected or appointed to any office, position, or employment, the compensation of which was increased or fixed by the council while he was a member thereof until after the expiration of one year from the date when he ceased to be such a member. - 47.
+Salaried Employes.-The city council shall have the power to authorize, by ordinance, the appointment of such salaried employes as may be necessary to relieve any commissioner of any duties of his department which he shall not have time to perform or which may conflict with his other duties. - 48.
+Contractual Powers.-The city council shall have no power to make any contract of any kind or nature whatsoever, or to make any lease of city property, the operation of which will extend beyond the time of the installation of the new commissioners elected at any general municipal election; nor shall it have any power to sell, abandon, grant, or otherwise dispose of any title or right of the city to any real estate, franchise, right-of-way, street, avenue, alley, or other public property, all such powers being reserved to the people, and to be exercised only by the qualified voters at a general or special municipal election. - 49.
+Intoxicating Liquors.-The sale, exposure for sale, barter, exchange, giving away, manufacture or storage of any spirituous, vinous, malt, fermented, distilled, alcoholic or other intoxicating liquors is hereby inhibited and forbidden within the limits of the city of Grand Junction, and within one mile of the outer boundaries thereof, and the city council shall have no power to license the manufacture or sale of any such liquors.
 Such giving away and such storage shall not apply to the giving away or storage of such liquors by a person in his private dwelling, provided, such dwelling is not a place of public resort.

-It shall be a good defense in any prosecution under this section, or under any ordinance passed in pursuance thereof, to show that the sale in question was at retail, by a regularly licensed pharmacist for exclusively known medicinal purposes, and that it was sold only in good faith upon written prescription issued, signed, and dated in good faith by a duly licensed physician in active practice in the City of Grand Junction, and that the prescription was used but once.
+It shall be a good defense in any prosecution under this section, or under any ordinance passed in pursuance thereof, to show that the sale in question was at retail, by a regularly licensed pharmacist, for exclusively known medicinal purposes, and that it was sold only in good faith upon written prescription issued, signed, and dated in good faith by a duly licensed physician in active practice in the city of Grand Junction, and that the prescription was used but once.